 The First National Bank Of Harrison

-The First National Bank Of Harrison in Oklahoma printed $6,300 dollars worth of national currency.
-An output of less than $10,000 means that any national bank note from this bank should be extremely rare.
-This national bank opened in 1903 and stopped printing money in 1903, which equals a 1 year printing period.
-That means that money from this bank was not entering circulation very often.
-During its life, The First National Bank Of Harrison issued 2 different types and denominations of national currency.
+The First National Bank Of Harrison in Ohio printed $350,830 dollars worth of national currency.
+That is a pretty standard output.
+However, some types of currency from this bank could still be rare.
+This national bank opened in 1906 and stopped printing money in 1935, which equals a 30 year printing period.
+That is a fairly normal lifespan for a national bank.
+During its life, The First National Bank Of Harrison issued 8 different types and denominations of national currency.
 We have examples of the types listed below.
 Your bank note should look similar.
 Just the bank name will be different.
-For the record, The First National Bank Of Harrison was located in Kiowa County.
-It was assigned charter number 6753.
+For the record, The First National Bank Of Harrison was located in Hamilton County.
+It was assigned charter number 8228.

 We buy all national currency.
 Please call or email us for a quote.
 Sales@AntiqueMoney.com